 We love languages and we love travel.
-That’s why all our languages are mapped to CEFR (Common European Framework Reference) levels.
+That’s why all our languages are mapped to CEFR (Common European Framework Reference) levels, and ACTFL standards (American Council on the Teaching of Foreign Languages).
 This means that wherever we are in the world, we have standard levels in common for learning a language.

 CEFR levels are based on Can-Dos, so we know exactly what we can do at each level, whichever language we are learning.
 How cool is that?